15 Signs Your Website Has Been Hacked – WordPress, Magento, Drupal, OpenCart & PretaShop

 2. Check Blacklist Status on Google Safe Browsing Site Status page: Simply replace the ‘getastra.com’ with the URL of your website at the end of the URL and it will show you the blacklist status of your website with Google.
 It also shows you the details of the hack and steps you should take to fix this.

-3. Disable Access To Your Website: Before any serious damage is done and customer gets to know about the hack, put your website in maintenance mode and restrict access only to authorized users.
+3. Disable Access To Your Website: Before any serious damage is done and the customer gets to know about the hack, put your website in maintenance mode and restrict access only to authorized users.
 You can do this by placing a .htpasswd.

 4. Run The Virus Scanner In Your cPanel: Most of the hosting providers have automated Virus Scanners in the cPanel dashboard to find any known malware.
 These scans perform a basic search and help you identify the infected files.
 However, keep in mind that these scanners do not identify the reason for the hack, the vulnerability scanners do not protect your website from being re-infected.

-5. Protect Your Website With a Website Firewall (WAF): Protect your website with a firewall like Astra, which will prevent any such hacks in future and ensure your website doesn’t get hacked.
+5. Protect Your Website With a Website Firewall (WAF): Protect your website with a firewall like Astra, which will prevent any such hacks in the future and ensure your website doesn’t get hacked.
 A web application firewall monitors the incoming traffic on your website and blocks the malicious requests.
 With Astra, you can also block bad bots and automated security tools by laying our strategic ‘honeypots’ and other sophisticated mechanisms.

 6. Get Professional Website Malware Cleanup: You can engage security professionals to clean the hacked website for you.
 Astra provides Unlimited Priority Malware Cleanups with its 1 year Pro & Business plans.
 Malware cleanup with the protection of a Website Firewall.
 Contact us for a complimentary security consultation.